PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

 1
 ```

-After only two symbols we have to add another column.
+In binary, after only two symbols we have to add another column.

 ```
 twos | ones